Who Knew? Arlene is the Ultimate Inspirational Name for a Love Song

 For example, I thought I was going to request a flash mob just to be funny.
 But that trend is so last year.
 I changed my mind after I saw a hilarious lip dub by frat boys.
 A friend just had her 60th with a hilarious video of her life, and it was so clever, no one could possibly top it.
 So I thought I would like a Lip Dub instead of a life video.
 Lip Dubs, if done properly, are the best thing ever.

 But after listening to an oldies station on iHeart radio during many long bike rides, and hearing dozens of oldies with girl’s names in them, I remembered growing up and wishing my name was anything but Arlene.
 Since I always adored pop songs and top 40 radio, I wanted to be Hey Hey Paula.
 I wished I was Barbara Ann or Rhonda when I heard the Beach Boys.
-I wanted to be Judy (Beatles and others) or Eleanor (Beatles and Turtles) or Maryann (Four Seasons) or Carrrie-anne (Hollies) or Susan, or just about any girl’s name other than Arlene.
+I wanted to be Judy (Beatles and others) or Eleanor (Beatles and Turtles) or Marianne (Four Seasons) or Carrrie-anne (Hollies) or Susan, or just about any girl’s name other than Arlene.
 I wanted a burning love song with MY name, not Layla’s or Michele’s.
+I was always a romanticist, and I always longed to hear a love song with my name in it.
+DENIED.

 For goodness sake, even Billie Jean, Brandy, and Cherry – unusual names – had songs with them in the title.
 For someone who was just passionate about music and the feelings that songs elicited, this was a major letdown.
 I mean, seriously, who was going to put Arlene into a love song?

-In fact, the only thing famous about my name growing up was this old lady on TV – What’s My Line, named Arlene Francis.
+In fact, the only thing famous about my name while growing up in the 60’s was this old lady on TV – What’s My Line, named Arlene Francis.
 That was downright embarrassing because it appeared I had an old lady name.
-No wonder there wouldn’t be any doo wop or love songs using my name.
+No wonder there wouldn’t be any love songs using my name – it wasn’t a young girl’s name, it was an old lady’s name.

 For a while I longed for a boyfriend that would write a love song to me.
 That didn’t happen, although my first boyfriend was a huge love letter writer.